intell-sci-comput/PTS/README.md

 The results (Pareto optimal expressions) can be found in `log/roughpipe`

-## Ablation Studies
+## 🧪 Ablation Studies

-To reproduce our ablation studies, execute the following command.
+To reproduce our ablation studies, execute the following commands.
 The results will be stored in the `log/` directory.

 ### Token Generator Ablation